Insprill/dv-mapify/README.md

 ## About The Project

-Mapify (new name soon™) is a Derail Valley mod that allows people to create and load custom maps.
+Mapify is a Derail Valley mod that allows people to create and load custom maps.
-They said it couldn't be done, so I did it :)